-How this SSR helps user?
+How SSR helps users?

 - SSR is beneficial for users who cannot use the hardened RFSoC DUC and DDCs. - SSR provides programmatic subsystems for NCO and Complex Mixer among many others.
-The user input parameters in the block mask and System Generator programmatically construct the underlying subsystem with multiple DDS blocks. - SSR avoids manual and structural modifications to your design, which accelerates the designcycle.
+The user input parameters in the block mask and System Generator programmatically construct the underlying subsystem with multiple DDS blocks. - SSR avoids manual and structural modifications to your design, which accelerates the design-cycle.